 If you don’t pay when you file a tax return, you’ll end up getting a bill.
 The bill states the amount of money you owe in an official written notice, which is part of this legal process.
 If you don’t fill out the return, you’ll still be asked for what you owe.

-If you try to escape the IRS by not filling out a tax return, you’ll still be on the hook.
+You’ll still be on the hook if you try to escape the IRS by not filling out a tax return.

 How It Drags Over the 10-Year Mark